DirecTV Japan

-DirecTV Japan (ディレクTV) was the Japanese subsidiary of the Hughes Electronics-owned satellite television company DirecTV.
+DirecTV Japan (ディレクTV) was the Japanese subsidiary of the Hughes Electronics-owned American satellite television company DirecTV.
 The service existed between 1997 and 2000 and was later merged with SKY PerfecTV!.

 History

-Hughes Communications began planning a Japanese DirecTV service in September 1995, with local partners Culture Convenience Club (CCC), Space Communications Corp.
-(SCC) and Dai Nippon Printing Co.
+Hughes Communications began planning a Japanese DirecTV service in September 1995, with local partners Culture Convenience Club (CCC), Space Communications Corporation (SCC) and Dai Nippon Printing Co.
 Ltd. (DNP).
 Hughes and CCC held 42.5% each, SCC, 10% and DNP, 5%.
 The companies involved planned launching a digital satellite service with over 50 video and audio channels, without planning a launch date for the time being.
-By March 1996, Osaka-based Matsushita Electric eyed for the possibility of gaining a 10% stake.
+By March 1996, Osaka-based Matsushita Electric eyed the possibility of gaining a 10% stake.
 At the time, coinciding with Star TV's entrance to the Japanese market, the DirecTV plans were increased to 100 channels.
 It was expected that its services would start by year-end 1996 or early 1997.

 In October 1996, the company was formally established, with an estimated launch date set for fall 1997, and with Gareth Chang as its chairman.
 Its pay-per-view services and the capability of having up to 100 channels would help it stand out from its rival satellite operators.
 In February 1997, Matsushita signed a US$13.7 million contract with General Instruments subsidiary Magnitude Compression Systems to provide digital encoding systems for the service.
-The company's broadcast center was located in Ibaraki Prefecture and was built by Nakano Corporation; its equipment was ordered by Sony.
+The company's broadcast center was located in Ibaraki Prefecture and was built by Nakano Corporationwhile its equipment was ordered by Sony.
 The company attended MIPTV 1997 in Cannes in April in order to negotiate foreign companies to provide their channels to the service.
 Interested parties included NBC Asia, BET International and French channel MCM.
 In June, Tokuma Shoten bought a 10% equity stake, to counter PerfecTV!'s launch of an all-animation channel in September, the local version of Cartoon Network.
 "Serious discussions" with a yet-unnamed terrestrial broadcaster (which was believed to be Nippon Television) were underway.
 In October, a December 1 launch date was announced.
 The provider announced 63 channels, with plans to increase to 90 by spring 1998, down from 91, which was the result of the withdrawal of the application of a content provider for the service.
 The company did not have any specific subscription goals at launch.
 Its basic package was 10-20% cheaper than PerfecTV!'s equivalent.
 Among the new channels was the Latin American music channel HTV.
 The Japan Classic Programming Network was added to DirecTV in early December, airing reruns of "traditional" programming (samurai and historical dramas), a niche that had a footprint on subscription television, with launch rights to 511 series.